desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 // MsgSetDenomMetadata message.
 message MsgSetDenomMetadataResponse {}

-// MsgForceTransfer allows a subspace admin to transfer some coins from one
+// MsgForceTransfer allows the subspace treasury to transfer some coins from one
 // address to another one.
 message MsgForceTransfer {
   // Address of who is performing the force transfer.